yutokun/CSV-Parser/README.md

 Best for:

-- [Unity](https://unity3d.com/) projects requires cross-platform CSV parser. (maybe works on any platform supported by Unity)
+- [Unity](https://unity3d.com/) projects that requires cross-platform CSV parser. (maybe works on any platform supported by Unity)
 - Commercial products that you could not display the license.

 ## Prerequisites